-- 11. Scottish Widows Investment Partnership (SWIP) was appointed in 2005 to manage a cash fund of £30m, the contract commenced on 1 December 2004. - 12.SWIP have been set a target of outperforming the 7 day LIBID rate (compounded weekly) by 115% over a rolling 3 year period.
+- 11. Scottish Widows Investment Partnership (SWIP) was appointed in 2004 to manage a cash fund of £30m, the contract commenced on 1 December 2004. - 12.SWIP have been set a target of outperforming the 7 day LIBID rate (compounded weekly) by 115% over a rolling 3 year period.
 Up to 100% of the fund can be invested in UK Government Securities and the maximum permitted weighted average duration of the portfolio is 5 years.
 This approach to the external funds gives the manager the opportunity to maximize returns by taking full advantage of longer term investments, if they believe this to be the correct course of action.
-The higher risk of this strategy is counterbalanced by all the monies managed internally being held in shorter term cash investments.
+The higher risk of this strategy is counterbalanced by all the monies managed internally being held in shorter-term cash investments. - 13.
+The performance to date of SWIP has been disappointing, however the company were engaged on the basis that this was a longer-term investment.
+Officers meet with the cash managers on a regular basis and performance will be reviewed against the target at the end of November 2007, when the fund has been running for 3 years.